 “An active citizen promotes the quality of life in a community through both political and non-political process developing a combination of knowledge, skills, values and motivation to work to make a difference in the society."
 (EUCA)

-The Active Citizen Fellowship is designed for young civil society leaders in Nigeria, who have demonstrated passion and commitment in the past to promote democracy and improve the quality of life in their communities through their initiatives.
-The fellowship offers opportunities for the fellows to learn more about citizen engagement and advocacy from industry experts.
+The Active Citizen Fellowship is a rigorous hands-on learning program designed for young leaders in Nigeria who have demonstrated passion and commitment in the past to promote democracy and/or improve the quality of life in their communities through their initiatives.
+The fellowship offers opportunities for the fellows to learn from skilled and experienced industry experts on how to deepen their impact.

 We invite all active citizens who have a registered non-profit organization or social enterprise to apply.
-The application is open until 11:59 pm (Nigerian Time) on June 30, 2021.
+The call for application will close on the 17th of October, 2021